VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Steps Who is responsible Comments

-Credit Transfer query for a full AQF qualification Education Manager The University reserves the right to ensure that Federation University Australia AQF certification is only granted to a learner whom it has assessed as meeting the requirements of the training product as specified in the relevant training package or VET accredited course.
+Credit Transfer query for a full AQF qualification Program Manager The University reserves the right to ensure that Federation University Australia AQF certification is only granted to a learner whom it has assessed as meeting the requirements of the training product as specified in the relevant training package or VET accredited course.
 Therefore, a student seeking credit transfers for all units of competency to gain a Federation University Australia certified qualification, with units completed at another RTO, will be required to enrol and complete at least one unit of competency as a student of Federation University Australia, before a full qualification will be granted.
 Current enrolled students of Federation University, in a qualification transition arrangement will be exempt.

-1. Determine Credit Transfer fees General Manager,TAFE
+1. Determine Credit Transfer fees Director, Skills and Education Delivery

 • No fees are applied to Credit Transfers